Hedge and Mutual Funds' Fees and the Separation of Private Investments: Main Result

 Both fund investment policies \eqref{optimal1} and \eqref{optimal1M} imply constant-proportion portfolios, but with different exposures.
 For a hedge fund manager, the optimal policy corresponds to the risk aversion $\gamma^*$, which is between one and the manager's own risk aversion $\gamma$, and depends on the rate of performance fees $\alpha$.
 This policy coincides with the one obtained by \citet*{guasoni2012nopart} in the absence of private investment opportunities, which is recovered in our model with $\nu^F=0$.
 In this case, the private risky opportunity has zero return, and hence it is never used.
 By contrast, for a mutual fund manager the optimal policy corresponds to the manager's own risk aversion $\gamma$, and does not depend on the rate of proportional fees $\varphi$.

-The private policies in \eqref{optimal2} and \eqref{optimal2M} are extremely similar, and are best understood by denoting cumulative fees up to time $t$ by $C_t$, whereby $C_t = \frac{\alpha}{1-\alpha}\left(\hat{X}^{*}_{t} - X_{0}\right)$ for a hedge fund, while $C_t = \varphi\int_0^t\hat{X}_{s}ds$ for a mutual fund.
+The private policies in \eqref{optimal2} and \eqref{optimal2M} are extremely similar, and are best understood by denoting cumulative fees up to time $t$ by $C_t$, whereby $C_t = \frac{\alpha}{1-\alpha}\left(\bar{\hat{X}}_{t} - X_{0}\right)$ for a hedge fund, while $C_t = \varphi\int_0^t\hat{X}_{s}ds$ for a mutual fund.
 With this notation, in each model the total risky and safe positions respectively reduce to

-These formulas show that for both hedge and mutual funds the manager divides wealth into earned fees $C_t$, which are set aside in the safe asset, and the rest, which is invested in the constant-proportion portfolio with the manager's own risk aversion $\gamma$.
-With this investment strategy

-and the managers' welfare in \eqref{ESR} and \eqref{ESRM} equal the maximum between the welfare of fees and the welfare of private investments.
+These formulas show that for both hedge and mutual funds, the manager divides wealth into earned fees $C_t$, which are set aside in the safe asset, and the rest, which is invested in the constant-proportion portfolio with the manager's own risk aversion $\gamma$.
+With this investment strategy $\hat{F}_t = F_0e^{\frac{(2\gamma-1)\left(\SF\right)^2t}{2\gamma^2} + \frac{\muf }{\gamma\sigmaf}W^{F}_t} + C_t$, and the managers' welfare in \eqref{ESR} and \eqref{ESRM} equal the maximum between the welfare of fees and the welfare of private investments.